 Skip to content

 This workflow extracts phone numbers from text queries and retrieves business summaries for youth entrepreneurs from a PostgreSQL database.
-It serves as a lookup service that can be called by other workflows to find entrepreneur profiles based on phone number identification.
+It uses AI-powered information extraction to identify phone numbers and returns relevant business information when a match is found.

 Purpose